-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

-When done right they can:
+Webinars can be an invaluable tool for marketers.
+When done right, they can:

-- Build your brand.
+- Act as great content for your brand.

-- Establish and grow your authority in your industry.
+- Build your brand as an authority in your industry

-While a select few enjoy massive success and over 500 attendees (2%, to be exact)…
+How do you stand out above the rest and ensure you’re not presenting to only a few dozen audience members?

-…Most fall flat, with low attendance and high drop-off rates.
+It’s a fact of life that many webinars fall flat, with low attendance and high drop-off rates.

-In this guide, you’ll learn 41 tips for pulling your webinar out of the mediocre, forgettable, zero-conversions zone.
+In this guide, you’ll learn 41 tips for turning your webinar from middling returns to reaching your ideal audience and hitting your key performance indicators (KPIs).

+If you need a refresher first, let’s look at what a webinar actually is.

 What Is a Webinar?

-Put simply, a webinar is an online seminar.
+As you may have guessed (or already know), a webinar is an online seminar.

-It has all the necessary elements of a seminar: host, presenter, presentation (usually slides and other visual media), and audience.
+It has all the necessary elements of a seminar: a moderator, a presenter who is an expert on their topic, a slide deck or other visual media, and an audience.

-The main difference between webinars and online videos is that webinars offer live interaction between the presenter and the audience.
+The main difference between webinars and online videos is that webinars offer live interaction between the presenter and the audience through live chats, interactive Q&As, and even video chats with attendees.

 Why You Should Use Webinars